 Born in Nemiriv, now in Ukraine, on 25 January in 1900, Theodosius Dobzhansky was the son of a high school mathematics teacher.
 He belonged to a family of Russian Orthodox priests.
 During his childhood, Dobzhansky developed a passion of collecting butterflies and ladybugs, and was an ardent fan of outdoor activities.
 In his high-school days, he decided to become a biologist.

 After graduating in biology from the University of Kiev in 1921, Dobzhansky accepted a position at the Polytechnic Institute of Kiev as a zoology instructor.
 He moved to the University of Saint Petersburg in 1924 as an assistant to Yuri Filipchenko, head of the genetics department.

 The same year he married geneticist Natalia Sivertzeva and they had one daughter, Sophie.

 Contributions and Achievements:

-During his stay as a professor and researcher, Theodosius Dobzhansky started devoting his efforts to the emerging field of genetics.
+During his stay as a researcher at Saint Petersburg, Theodosius Dobzhansky started devoting his efforts to the emerging field of genetics.
 He studied many newer areas of genetics, starting extensive research on the fruit-fly (Drosophila melanogaster).
-Many contemporary geneticists followed his work, such as Russian entomologist Yuri Filipchenko, who was Dobzhansky’s fellow professor at Leningrad University until 1927.
-He also later analyzed the genetics of horses and cattle.

 Later Life and Death:

-Theodosius Dobzhansky retired from Rockefeller University in 1970, and announced to join the University of California at Davis as a supervisor.
-He died five years later, in 1975, following a long battle with leukemia.
+Theodosius Dobzhansky retired from Rockefeller University in 1970, becoming professor emeritus.
+In 1971 he moved to the University of California at Davis as a supervisor.
+He died five years later, on December 18 1975, following a long battle with leukaemia.
 He was 75 years old.